davidtzoor/timmy-timer/README.md

 ## Stack
 * NodeJS - backend runtime env
 * ExpressJS - web application framework
+* MySQL - persisting timers.
-* Sqlite3 - DB
+* Redis - queue management

-## DB Persisting
+## DB Persisting and Queue Management
-The app is using **sqlite3** as the persistence layer for the following reasons:
+* The app is using **MySQL** as the persistence layer.
+All created timers will be saved to the `timmy.timer` table.
-* Doesn't require additional installation on the running machine (macos).
-* Very fast and performant - using indices and no need for joins.
-* Uses standard SQL - can be easily replaces by a more performant RDBMS DB if needed (MySQL, PostgreSQL).
+* Queue management is done using redis:
+  * Using a `ZSET` (sorted set) to add newly created timers, sorted by the future execution time.
+  * A worker is querying the queue every x milliseconds (defined by the `QUEUE_PROCESS_EVERY_MS` env variable).
+  * If there are jobs to be executed, they will be removed from the queue and processed.